 Take a minute to recognize all the wonderful things your team has accomplished over the past year.
 If you’d normally distribute awards, you can showcase them on your webcam and ship them out the next day to the recipient(s).
 In the end, a Virtual Holiday Party is a fun way to bring the team closer, but, making a point to acknowledge your business’ successes and shifting the focus momentarily on some of the upcoming challenges ahead reminds everyone of why you are all gathering together to celebrate in the first place.

-2. If the timing and culture is such that a celebratory toast would be appropriate, consider polling your team ahead of time to find out if they’d like champagne or sparkling cider.
+If the timing and culture are such that a celebratory toast would be appropriate, consider polling your team ahead of time to find out if they’d like champagne or sparkling cider.
 Then, you could ship out single servings of either and have everyone open them and participate in a celebratory team toast together.

-3. Make a team video.
 Ask your team to submit a snippet of video on a given topic (you could even recommend a theme or supply props for the effort in advance).
 Then have someone pull the content together and set it to music, and you’ll have a few minutes of entertainment for your party.

 Like your yearbook awards from high school, have the team vote ahead of time on funniest, best personality, etc. Ship them out in advance to each winner, and ask everyone to wait to open their package until their name/award is announced.

-6. Have everyone purchase a small gift for a gift exchange and mail their items into one central person.
+Have everyone purchase a small gift for a gift exchange and mail their items into one central person.
 That person can help to virtually host a traditional or white elephant gift exchange.

-Have you ever attended a Virtual Holiday Party?
+Have you ever attended a virtual holiday party?
 What worked?
 What didn’t?
 What additional ideas would you add to the mix?
 How did you keep everyone engaged and involved?